1949 Pacific typhoon season: Typhoon Lise

 Tropical Cyclone Lise was first detected as a weak tropical low passing north of Guam and Saipan on 31 August, Navy Reconnaissance two days later established that this low had increased to typhoon intensity.
 Intensification is attributed to the low moving into a stagnant low pressure area in tho Philippine Sea.
 Lise began a sharp recurvature on 2 September and passed 70 miles southeast of Iwo Jima as an intense typhoon on 4 September.
 Maximum winds of 85 knots were experienced at Iwo Jima for a short period.

-Tropical Storm Madeline
+Typhoon Madeline

 Madeline was the second of two storms during the season that originated in the upper air and surfaced over the western edge of the Pacific high cel.
 A surface ship on 2 September first gave indications of a relatively weak storm in the vicinity of 21 N and 151 E. The storm was discovered while in the process of recurvature; the track thereafter moving northward while missing Iwo Jima by 450 miles.
 Madeline dissipated into polar trough five days after it was detected.